cloudlinux/tux-care-doc/docs/live-patching-services/README.md

 ### Usage in containers

-LibCare supports containers natively.
+LibCare supports containers natively, including docker, LXC and other containerization technologies.
 When run on the host it operates on all processes that are running, including processes present in containers.
-At the same time there are two types of con ways to use LibCare and each has its own advantages and disadvantages.
+At the same time there are two ways to use LibCare with containers and each has its own advantages and disadvantages.
 Let's go through them.

 #### Disposable container servers